daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt.md

 - In applying this,  the set $X$ could be something like 'all combinations of consumption goods in the economy' and a subset $A$ of the set $X$ might be 'all combinations that are in the budget set for the individual at current prices and wages'.

-Britt: Ohhhhhhh I see.
-So are the utility function and production function the examples of a choice problem?
+**Britt: Ohhhhhhh I see.
+So is the utility maximisation with a budget constrain theexample of a choice problem?**

 (So note that $A$ can represent a bundle of goods and services, or just a single good, or even 'no goods'.)